sc-idevops/dogwalker/README.md

 General idea is the docker container contains a simple python script that uses ffmpeg to stream the mp4 files to youtube.

+Copy the .env.example file to .env and modify to suit your bandwidth, location of files, and streaming key.

 ## Considerations
 - [x] Consider storing the streamer key in a secret instead of hard coded into the python file (or you can put it into the env file...)